Entorkrasniqi/SEP01_Group6/README.md

   - **Font customization** – switch between 4 available fonts.

 - **Annotations**
-  - Attach images, diagrams, and screenshots to notes.
   - Highlight important text or concepts.
-  - Inline annotation support.

 - **Search & Filter**
   - Search notes by **keywords**.
-  - Filter notes by category, topic, or creation date.
+  - Filter notes by category and topic

 - **Productivity Tools**
   - ⏱ **Time Clock** – track how long you've been writing or set a countdown timer for focused writing sessions.